dbsxodud-11/dbsxodud-11.github.io/_pages/about.md

 I am a PhD student at <a href="http://silab.kaist.ac.kr/" style="color: #7289da; text-decoration: none;">System Intelligence</a> lab in KAIST.
 I am fortunate to be advised by Professor <a href="https://scholar.google.com/citations?user=sH2a0nkAAAAJ&hl=en" style="color: #7289da; text-decoration: none;">Jinkyoo Park</a>.
 Here is my <a href="https://dbsxodud-11.github.io/assets/cv.pdf" class="link-in-list" style="color: #7289da; text-decoration: none;"> cv</a>.

 My research interest lies in solving complex and high-dimensional black-box optimization problems through the lens of conditional generative modeling.
-I'm currently interested in Diffusion Models, Generative Flow Networks, and their applications to real-world tasks, e.g, biological sequence design, material discovery, and mechanical design.
+I'm currently interested in Diffusion Models, Generative Flow Networks (GFlowNets), and their applications to real-world tasks, e.g, biological sequence design, material discovery, and mechanical design.
 I'm also interested in various decision making problems such as bandits, Reinforcement Learning and Multi-Agent RL.

 # 🔥 News